plnkx/blog/_posts/2015-05-28-proof-of-concept.markdown

 One use-case for plnkx is what I call the '[Rick Steves](http://www.ricksteves.com/about-rick)'.
-Rick Steves is a guidebook author, travel TV host, and respected authority on European travel.
+Rick Steves is a European travel expert, guidebook author, and TV travel host.

 This use-case is related to travel.